XertroV/aec-membership-test-simulator/README.md

 <!-- **The AEC must acknowledge that, due to its poor judgement, it has impacted the operations and dynamics of political parties in a way that violates its responsibility of neutrality.** -->

-Additionally, the AEC's policies have entrenched these common practices which enabled the political elite to change the legislative requirements **suddenly and dramatically** -- effectively eliminate competition. *The AEC is complicit.*
+Additionally, the AEC's policies have entrenched these common practices which enabled the political elite to change the legislative requirements **suddenly and dramatically** -- effectively eliminating the competition. *The AEC is complicit.*

 If *the previous status quo was 550 members due to the AEC* promulgating a culture of not going beyond this, and then *parliament decides to radically change the limit* (there is no reason they could not have done this gradually over, say, 10 years with a small bump each year), *at what point do we acknowledge that something is rotten?*